Tskar/TimeInvesting/README.md

 # Window Tracker App

 ## Overview
-The Time Investment App is a Python application built using the tkinter and pygetwindow libraries.
-It allows users to keep track of the windows they use on their computer and the time they spend on each window.
+Python application built with tkinter and pygetwindow GUI to keep track of time spent on apps.

 ## Features
 - **Window Tracking**: The app records the titles of the windows you have open on your computer.